 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic DG 12mm F1.4 weighs 335g, which means it is 205g (37%) lighter than the Voigtlander Nokton 17.5mm F0.95 ASPH which has a weight of 540g.

 Lens Mounts

-Both Panasonic DG 12mm F1.4 and Voigtlander Nokton 17.5mm F0.95 ASPH has the same Micro Four Thirds lens mount.
-Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-5, Panasonic GH6 and OM System OM-1.
+Both the Panasonic DG 12mm F1.4 and the Voigtlander Nokton 17.5mm F0.95 ASPH has the same Micro Four Thirds lens mount.
+Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-1 II, Panasonic G9 II and OM System OM-5.

 Focal Range